Rebooting a DB Instance

-In some cases, if you modify a DB instance, the DB parameter group associated with the instance, or a static DB parameter in a parameter group the instances uses, you must reboot the instance for the changes to take effect.
+In some cases, if you modify a DB instance, change the DB parameter group associated with the instance, or change a static DB parameter in a parameter group the instances uses, you must reboot the instance for the changes to take effect.

 Rebooting a DB instance restarts the database engine service.
 A reboot also applies to the DB instance any modifications to the associated DB parameter group that were pending.
 Rebooting a DB instance results in a momentary outage of the instance, during which the DB instance status is set to rebooting.
 If the Amazon RDS instance is configured for MultiAZ, it is possible that the reboot will be conducted through a failover.
 An Amazon RDS event is created when the reboot is completed.